Competitions

 Intervarsity Competitions

 The University of Technology Sydney Law Student Society (UTS LSS) is hosting their annual intervarsity negotiations competition, on April 11 and 12, 2026.
-The competition is open to both individuals and teams of two.

 The competition is to be held at the UTS campus, at Level 14 UTS Central, 61 Broadway, Ultimo NSW 2007.
-Registration costs are covered by the UNLSA, but competitors must cover their own transportation and accommodation costs.
-In cases of hardship, equitable considerations may be considered.

 Students will take on the role of counsel and apply practical skills to negotiate the best outcomes for their clients.